 Part D Late Enrollment Penalty

 If at any time after your Initial Enrollment Period is over, there’s a period of 63 or more consecutive days when you don’t have Medicare drug coverage or other creditable prescription drug coverage.
 You’ll generally have to pay the penalty for as long as you have Part D drug coverage.
-Medicare calculates the penalty by multiplying 1% of the monthly “national base beneficiary premium” ($32.74 in 2020, $33.06 in 2021) times the number of full, uncovered months you didn’t have Part D or creditable drug coverage.
+Medicare calculates the penalty by multiplying 1% of the monthly “national base beneficiary premium” ($32.74 in 2021, $33.37 in 2022) multiplied by the number of full, uncovered months you didn’t have Part D or creditable drug coverage.

 When do I need to enroll if I delay Medicare?